RomeoIndiaJulietUniform/LeetcodeStudyMaterialsLink/README.md

 # Interview Preparation Resources 📚

-This repository contains a curated list of helpful resources for preparing for uplifting DSA concepts &&  technical interviews.
-You will find the solution codes in the above folders
+This repository contains a curated list of helpful resources for uplifting DSA concepts && for preparing technical interviews.
+You will find the solution codes in the above folders.
+Thank you for visiting, and best of luck with your preparation! 🚀

+Feel free to ask any question in the issues section of the repository, I will try my best to help.

 ## Topics